CodeYourFuture/GitHomeworkFixErrors/README.md

 # Git Homework - Fix Errors

-My child - Linus - came home today from school with his homework but he got ALL of the questions wrong!
+My child - Linus - came home today from school with his homework but he got SOME of the questions wrong!

-Can you help him to fix all of the problems with his homework?
+Can you help him to fix or improve the answers to his homework?

 1. You should `fork` this repository
 2. Clone the repository to your computer